-The FRR is 8% per year for those members hired on or before October 1, 2009.
-For members hired on or after October 1, 2009, the FRR is 6% per year.
+The FRR is 6% per year.
 In the event that the System's market value of assets earn an investment rate of return in excess of 12% in a plan year, the excess return rate will be equally divided between DROP participants electing the FRR and the City.
 The VRR is based on the actual earnings of the System, and can go up or down, based on investment market conditions.
 DROP accounts are subject to administrative fees as determined by the Board of Trustees.